aytacworld/express/README.md

 - @aytacworld/express-database-memory (!!!
 DO NOT USE IN PRODUCTION)
   Database needed for login and oauth plugins using in-memory as database

+## Demo

+### Default

+To run the default demo with in-memory-storage, run `yarn start`.

+This demo will run the application without external db.

+### Mongo

+To run the mongo demo, run `yarn start:mongo`.

+This demo needs a mongodb server running on localhost:__28018__.

+There is a docker-compose to run mongodb server, you can spin it up by running `yarn mongo:up`, and kill it by running `yarn mongo:down`.

 ## TODO

 - testing